tszyulau/tszyulau.github.io/README.md

 ![]
 **Figure 3: NO Dataset.
 Provides similar statistics for nitric oxide (NO), including Mean ppb, 10th percentile, and 90th percentile values.**

 The analysis was conducted using three key datasets representing pollution metrics in New York City: fine particles (PM2.5), nitric oxide (NO), and nitrogen dioxide (NO2).
-Each dataset provided seasonal and annual averages of pollutant concentrations alongside geographical identifiers.
-The PM2.5 dataset included columns such as GeoID (a unique geographical identifier), Year, and PM2.5 Levels (measured in micrograms per cubic meter, mcg/m³).
-Similarly, the NO and NO2 datasets contained GeoID, TimePeriod (e.g., "Summer 2022"), and respective pollutant levels, along with metadata fields like Geotype and Georank.
+Each dataset has provided seasonal and annual averages of a specific pollutant concentrations alongside geographical identifiers in new york City.
+The PM2.5 dataset included columns such as GeoID (a geographical identifier), Year, and PM2.5 Levels (measured in micrograms per cubic meter, mcg/m³).
+Similarly, the NO and NO2 datasets contained GeoID, TimePeriod (e.g., "Summer 2022"), and respective pollutant levels (measured in ppb), along with metadata fields like Geotype and Georank.

 To prepare the data for analysis, several cleaning and feature editting were performed.
 First, irrelevant columns such as Annual Average, Geography, Geotype and Georank were excluded to streamline the dataset.
 Next, the TimePeriod column was converted into numerical formats to reflect fractional years (e.g., "Summer 2022" became 2022.625), and annual averages were removed to focus on seasonal trends.
 Missing values were addressed through fillna function with median, which provides a central tendency of the entire column regardless of the distribution, ensuring data continuity without introducing bias.
 The datasets were then merged using the GeoID column and temporal identifiers, ensuring alignment across PM2.5, NO, and NO2 measurements.
 Finally, unit of pollutant concentrations were standardized, with mean NO and NO2 levels converted from ppb units to micrograms per cubic meter (mcg/m³) to maintain consistency across features.